Kalewadi

-Kalewadi (Marathi: काळेवाडी) is a suburb of Pune in the Indian state of Maharashtra.
+Kalewadi is a suburb of Pune in the Indian state of Maharashtra.
 Kalewadi mainly consists of the following areas: Nadhe Nagar, Vijay Nagar, Jyotiba Nagar, Kokane Nagar, Pavana Nagar, and Tapkir Nagar and Aliwadi, Melvinwadi and Libinnewadi.

 Transport

-It is about 15 km from Pune Railway Station.
+It is about 15 km from Pune metro Station.
 Kalewadi is connected to Pimpri by Pavna bridge, to Chinchwad via Hedgewar Bridge, to Wakad via Kalewadi phata, and to Rahatani.

-कळवाडी गाव हे फौजींच माहेर घर आहे।

 Culture

 People at Kalewadi celebrate the Bull festival "Pola," Navratra mahotsav, Ganapati, and Chatrapati Shivaji Maharaj Jayanti.
 Farmers who originally belonged to Kalewadi include Nadhe, Kale, Kokane, Tapkir and Nakhate.
 Nadhe constitute the majority of the farmer community.
 The village celebrates annual fair of Peer.